-I love the classic baked version of this appetizer, but this recipe was inspired by my love of appetizers in general, like my potato skins and my mini hot dogs.
-You just can't go wrong with a bevy of appetizers on the table.
+This recipe was inspired by my love of appetizers like my three cheese stuffed pizza braid and my mini hot dogs wrapped in crescent rolls.
+You just can't go wrong with a variety of appetizers on the table.

 Jump to: